institut-galilee/2022-ml-iot-lab-1/README.md

 ## Part five
-* Use the RPC protocol defined above to perform communications between a python program (running on a PC) and the server (running on the mobile device)
+* Use the RPC protocol defined above to perform communications between a Kotlin program (running on the mobile device) and the Python server (running on a PC)

 ![rpc_Kotlin-to-Python](https://user-images.githubusercontent.com/8298445/144479920-d239c3bb-4667-4e68-83c0-624bb0b986d6.png)

 ## Part four
-* Now we ask you to go the way around, i.e., a Python client connects to a Kotlin serving remote procedure calls on an Android device;
+* Now we ask you to go the way around, i.e., a Python client (running on a PC) connects to a Kotlin serving remote procedure calls on an Android device;
-* Setting up a server on your mobile device (Android/Kotlin);
+* Setting up a server on your mobile device (Android/Kotlin).
+Hint: make use of `io.grpc.netty.shaded.io.grpc.netty.NettyServerBuilder`;
 * Implement the RPC protocol in Android to handle the remote procedure calls

 ![rpc_Python-to-Kotlin](https://user-images.githubusercontent.com/8298445/144479951-731a0a52-1723-4c85-bec9-2776e619baa0.png)